-- Mixed hearing loss.
-Both the conductive pathway (in the outer or middle ear) and in the nerve pathway (the inner ear) can cause this type of hearing loss.
+- Mixed hearing loss.This can caused by both the conductive pathway (in the outer or middle ear) and in the nerve pathway (the inner ear).

-Fortunately, hearing loss treatments have made great strides recently due to new technologies.
+When left untreated hearing loss can negatively affect people’s relationships with their friends and family.
+It can also lead to increased social isolation.
+Fortunately, treatments for hearing loss have made great strides in recent times.
 These include invisible hearing aids, which can be worn virtually undetected.

 Hearing aids are an important solution for people with hearing loss.
 As far as hearing aids go the earlier they are fitted the better.
 If you believe you are suffering from hearing loss, review our symptoms of hearing loss blog.
 You can also contact us for a free hearing assessment.